 Manufacturers and importers will need to understand the legislation and put in place processes to calculate and record any duty they are liable for.

-From 1 January 2014 wholesalers and retailers of herbal smoking products must ensure that they supply legitimate, duty paid, product.
-If they don’t, they can both be liable for the duty (‘jointly and severally liable’), and may face penalties for handling goods depending on the amount of unpaid duty.
+Wholesalers and retailers of herbal smoking products must ensure that they supply legitimate, duty-paid, product.
+If they do not, they can both be liable for the duty (‘jointly and severally liable’), and may face penalties for handling goods depending on the amount of unpaid duty.

 If you’re a UK manufacturer of herbal smoking products you must:

 - apply to become both a registered tobacco factory and a registered store

 - comply with specific conditions before HMRC will register premises as a factory and store